 - Talk it up IRL!

-Lead on this issue along with companies like Patagonia and Lyft and give #timeoff2vote on Tuesday November 6th!
+Lead on this issue and give #timeoff2vote every election day!